 BASF’s state of the art production facility in the UK produces billions of nematodes in a form that is easily applied by gardeners.
 Over 20,000 different species of nematodes have been classified, although some estimates put the total figure closer to one million!
-BASF has the largest specialist nematode production facility in the EU, growing trillions of beneficial nematodes for use in their Nemasys range of pest controls.
+BASF has the largest specialist nematode production facility in the world, growing trillions of beneficial nematodes for use in their Nemasys range of pest control products.

 Why use nematodes?

-The nematodes in Nemaslug and the Nemasys Range are naturally occurring microscopic worms, already present in our soil.
-Beneficial nematodes attack and kill targeted garden pests without the restrictions associated with chemical controls.
-Once treated, fruit and vegetable produce can be consumed in the normal way once washed.
+The nematodes in Nemaslug and the Nemasys range are naturally occurring microscopic worms, already present in our soil.
+Beneficial nematodes attack and kill targeted garden pests without the restrictions associated with chemical pesticides.

 Why choose Nemasys and Nemaslug